To see all the upcoming events, visit the Community Events calendar.

 First Saturdays are brought to you through the collaborative work of many downtown merchants, the City of Ridgefield, Ridgefield School District, Ridgefield Community Library, Ridgefield Art Association and the Farmer’s Market.

-This free event in April allows residents to dispose of large bulky items, yard debris, non-freon appliances, block foam, electronics, cardboard, and household hazardous waste.
+This free event in April allows residents to dispose of large bulky items, yard debris, non-freon appliances, block foam, electronics, cardboard, and waste.

 Garden Club Plant Sale

 First Saturday in May